0jewell/prism/docs/Concepts/Traits.md

 # Traits

-Traits define the behavior of entities by operating on entities that contain specific Pieces.
+Traits define the behavior of entities by operating on entities that contain specific components.
 They act as systems that process and modify entity states dynamically.

 ### Understading them

+A **Trait is not a loop** or a frame-based system.
-A Trait is executed whenever an entity matches the required components specified in a query.
+It runs **exactly once** when an entity **first matches** the component requirements specified in the query.

 ```lua linenums="1" hl_lines="11"
 local entity = world:spawn()